travisrego/-under-progress-C-DataBase/README.md

 # C-Calculator
-C-Calculator is another simple calculator made in C#
+C-Calculator is another simple database made in C#